zaguiini/typescript-virtual-barrel/README.md

 And of course, you can compile your project, just like you normally would: `tsc`.
 It will create the distribution version, either transforming the imports or [keeping the generated barrel file if you wish](#options).

+## TO DO

+- Allow symbol renaiming
+- Allow symbol ignoring

 ## Known issues

 - Not compatible with TypeScript 5.0